Mucus In Throat

 Dehydration

-You may experience difficulty coughing due to thick mucus lining many internal organs, caused by your body's dehydration, which causes tiny hairs called cilia to have a hard time pushing the mucus through your body.
+You may experience difficulty coughing due to thick mucus lining many internal organs, caused by dehydration, which makes it hard for tiny hairs called cilia to push the mucus through your body.

 Dry Environment

-In an arid climate, air conditioning, central heating, or an air conditioner can cause dehydration.
+In an arid climate, air conditioning or central heating can cause dehydration.
 Cold or dry air can also aggravate the nasal passages, producing thick mucus.

 Caffeine And Alcohol Consumption